-Spinalonga-island, known as the island of the living dead, is an island located in the Gulf of Elounda in north-eastern Crete, in Lasithi, next to the town of Plaka.
+Spinalonga-island, is an island located in the Gulf of Elounda in north-eastern part of Crete, in Lasithi, next to the town of Plaka.
+Is definitely a must see place on Crete.
 The island has a rich history starting from ancient times.
 Due to its strategic position, it was fortified and through the times it had different uses.

 From the early years, it protected and guarded the port of Ancient Olous (city of ancient Crete - it was situated at the present-day town of Elounda).
 Olous grew into a major city of northeast Crete, with an organised sanctuary, an important harbour and its own coinage.
 A large part of it is now underwater.
 Olous is reported by Homer in his writings among other ancient Cretan cities.

 Spinalonga flourished until the 8th century A.C.
 At that time fear of Arab pirates in the Mediterranean made the citizens move inland for more safety.
 The decline of the region stopped when Venice occupied Crete (1211-1669).

 The Venetians were excellent merchants and they quickly recognised the value of this natural port.
 They harvested salt from the salt pans they created around the island.
 They also used it for trading regional agricultural products.
 Because of piracy and the expansionist aspirations of the Ottomans they had to improve the existing defence facilities.
 The new fort was built in 1579.
 The fortifications incorporated ruins from the walls of the ancient city.
 It was actually a fortress island with a fortification complex consisting of double rows of high walls and towers.
 It possessed great firepower with 35 cannons.
 This was the reason why it was never occupied.
 Today, the biggest part of it is maintained and it is considered the most important sea fortress in the Mediterranean.